Go to the previous, next section.

 ARGV

-programs are stored in
+awk programs are stored in

-is the number of command-line
+an array called ARGV.
+ARGC is the number of command-line

 arguments present.
-See section Invoking awk
+See section Invoking awk.

-In this example, ARGV[0]
+In this example, ARGV[0] contains "awk", ARGV[1]

-, and ARGV[2]
+contains "inventory-shipped", and ARGV[2] contains

-is 3, one more than the
+"BBS-list".
+The value of ARGC is 3, one more than the

-index of the last element in ARGV
+index of the last element in ARGV since the elements are numbered

 from zero.

-, as well the convention of indexing
+The names ARGC and ARGV, as well the convention of indexing

-the array from 0 to ARGC - 1
+the array from 0 to ARGC - 1, are derived from the C language's

 method of accessing command line arguments.

-program is not entered in ARGV
+Notice that the awk program is not entered in ARGV.
+The

 other special command line options, with their arguments, are also not